[This is part of the You Are Here for a Reason series.]

 We surveyed my damaged clothes and speculated what happened.
 When I had leaned back on that bathroom counter, my braid swung into the flame, igniting my shirt.
 The flannel shirt was left with a gaping hole that covered almost my entire back, but the undershirt only had a tiny hole in the bottom.
 That hole left one blister on my skin, the only burn I had.

 Why didn’t the undershirt have a huge hole as well?
 After inspecting it, we discovered it was flame resistant.
 I looked in my drawer later.
 It was the only undershirt I owned that happened to be flame resistant!
 I could have chosen any of the others, but I didn’t.
 God made sure I grabbed the right one, a little did I know it would help prevent a serious burn.

 The very end of my braid was charred.
 Mom was able to brush the burnt part right out, and only a little trim was needed!
 If it had remained in a ponytail, the flames would have been licking at my scalp in a matter of seconds!

 My dad’s poor hand got it way worse than I did.
 It was covered in blisters.
 Thank you, Daddy, for that!

 The end of this story could have been very tragic.
 Even as an eight-year-old, I realized the details spoke loud that God did a miracle instead!

 Moral of the Story

-For I know the thoughts that I think toward you, says the Lord, thoughts of peace and not of evil, to give you a future and a hope.
-Jeremiah 29:11 NKJV
+For I know the plans I have for you, says the LORD, they are plans for good and not for disaster, to give you a future and a hope.
+Jeremiah 29:11 NLT

-What miracles has God done in your life?
+What miracles have God done in your life?